Poiesis

 2. Which way of posing questions is genuinely directed to what really matters.”

 For design practice, those questions may need to be extended, to become 1.
 What is it that really matters, to whom, for whom, in what ways(s), in what situation(s), of what duration?
-2. Which ways of posing questions are genuinely directed to what really matters to whom, for whom, in what way(s), in what situation(s), of what duration?
+2. Which ways of posing questions or challenges are genuinely directed to what really matters to whom, for whom, in what way(s), in what situation(s), of what duration?

 More generally, like philosophy, design practice is not simply problem solving or answer-giving (moment three in Gregory Fried’s scheme), although, similarly to philosophy, most contemporary design practice is focused on this third moment of giving answers to problems, i.e. providing design solutions.
 However, to echo Fried, fixating on this moment of providing solutions, in the form of constructed artefacts or designed systems with explicit functions or uses, as the sole or primary work of design distorts the full scope of what design practice, as a mode of thinking, demands of us.